Our2020View/Our2020View.github.io/ourmods.md

 </head>
 <body>

-So, here are the mods that we have implemented, or have in the planning stages - this page is a work in progress, but it will give you an idea of where we are going with all of this...
+Here are the mods that we have implemented, or have in the planning stages - this page is a work in progress, but it will give you an idea of where we are going with all of this...

 <h1> Electrical </h1>